ibuioli/maquina-girondo/README.md

 # Maquina Girondo

-Algortimo de Textos Generativos (Versos y Poemas) con partido estético del poeta argentino Oliverio Girondo.
+Algorithm of Generative Texts (Verses and Poems) with the aesthetic party of the argentine poet Oliverio Girondo.

-Se parte de un verso generado de forma completamente aleatoria empleando datos de estructura y vocabulario del autor Oliverio Girondo.
-El sistema selecciona dicho verso y a partir de ahí los siguientes versos se construyen en relación al verso anterior, hasta completar la totalidad de versos elegidos.
-Las palabras se escogen acorde a uno de los cuatro temas de la poesía de Girondo: Calle, Noche, Plaza, Mar.
+It starts from a verse generated in a completely random way using data of structure and vocabulary from argentine author Oliverio Girondo.
+The system selects this verse and from there the following verses are constructed in relation to the previous verse, until completing the totality of chosen verses.
+The words are chosen according to one of the four themes of the Girondo's poetry: Street, Night, Plaza, Sea.
-Presente en versiones:
+Present in versions:

-* Versión Java-Android (Processing) [**discontinuado**]
+* Java-Android Version (Processing) [**deprecated**]
-* Versión Mobile (TypeScript - Angular - Cordova)
+* Mobile Version (TypeScript - Angular - Cordova)
-* Version Web (TypeScript - Angular)
+* Web Version (TypeScript - Angular)
-* Versión Voice (P5.js - JS API)
+* Voice Version (P5.js - JS API)

-### clase Verso:
+### class Verso:

 * Cantidad de Palabras [byte] [1 - 7]
 * Estructura sintáctica del verso [byte] [0 - 2]

-### clase Estrofa:
+### class Estrofa:

 * Cantidad de Versos [byte] [mayor a 1]

-### clase Titulo:
+### class Titulo:

 * Un String [El String de una Estrofa]

-##### Testeada en Dispositivos:
+##### Testing on Devices:

 * Samsung GT-S6790 - Android 4.1.2
 * Huawey SCL-L03 - Android 5.1.1
 * Motorola Moto G (3rd Gen) - Android 6.0.1

-##### Testeada en Emuladores:
+##### Testing on Emulators:

-* Galaxy S5 - Android Generico (Google Chrome Webview)
+* Galaxy S5 - Generic Android (Google Chrome Webview)
 * Nexus 1 - Android 4.1.2 (Android Virtual Device)
 * Nexus 4 - Android 4.1.2 (Android Virtual Device)
-* Móvil Genérico - Android 4.2 (Manymo)
+* Generic Mobile - Android 4.2 (Manymo)
 * Samsung Galaxy S6 - Android 5.1.0 (Genymotion)
-* Móvil Genérico - Android 5.0.0 (Genymotion)
+* Generic Mobile - Android 5.0.0 (Genymotion)
-* Tablet Genérica - Android 5.0.0 (Genymotion)
+* Generic Tablet - Android 5.0.0 (Genymotion)